openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

 *   Configure network-instance “VRF-10” of type L3VRF and assign Port2.10 to network-instance "VRF-10"

 *   Configure network-instance “DEFAULT” of type DEFAULT_INSTANCE.
-DUT-Port1 and DUT Port-2.20 should be part of "DEFAULT" Network instance by default w/o requiring explicit configuration.
+DUT-Port1 and DUT Port-2.20 should be part of "DEFAULT" Network w/o requiring explicit configuration.

-*   Configure Network-instance “VRF-10” with a default route pointing at ATE Port-2.10

-*   Configure Network-instance "DEFAULT" with IPv4 and IPv6 default routes pointing at ATE Port-2.20

-*   Configure DUT and validate packet forwarding for:
+## Procedure

+*   Test-Case 1
-        *   Matching of IPinIP protocol (protocol number 4 in the outer IP header) - to network-instance VRF-10 for all input IPinIP

-            *   All other traffic should be punted to the Default VRF.
-These will be, native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic
+        *   Configure DUT to match on IPinIP protocol (protocol number 4) in the outer IPv4 header and punt it to network-instance VRF-10.
+All other traffic should be punted to the Default VRF.
+These will be, native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic.

+        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.

+*   Test-Case 2
-        *   Matching of IPinIP protocol (protocol number 4 in the outer IP header) with specific outer IPv4 source address "222.222.222.222" - to network-instance VRF-10

-            *    All other traffic should be punted to the Default VRF.
+        *   Configure DUT to match on IPinIP protocol (protocol number 4 in the outer IPv4 header) with specific outer IPv4 source address as "222.222.222.222" and punt it to network-instance VRF-10.
+All other traffic should be punted to the Default VRF.
 These will be, IPinIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic.

+        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.

+*   Test-Case 3
-        *   Matching of IPv6inIP protocol (protocol number 41 in the outer IPv4 header) - to network-instance VRF-10 for all input IPv6inIP

-            *   All other traffic should be punted to the Default VRF.
+        *   Configure DUT to match on IPv6inIP protocol (protocol number 41 in the outer IPv4 header) and punt it to network-instance VRF-10.
+All other traffic should be punted to the Default VRF.
 These will be, native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic.

+        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.

+* Test-Case 4

-        *   Matching of IPv6inIP protocol (protocol number 41 in the outer IP header) with specific outer IPv4 source address "222.222.222.222" - to network-instance VRF-10
+        *  Configure DUT to match on IPv6inIP protocol (protocol number 41 in the outer IPv4 header) with specific outer IPv4 source address "222.222.222.222" and punt it to the network-instance VRF-10.

-            *   All other traffic should be punted to the Default VRF.
+           All other traffic should be punted to the Default VRF.
 These will be, IPv6inIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic.

+        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.

 ## Flows

 *   IPinIP

-        *   Flow#1: IPinIP with outer source as not "222.222.222.222"
+        *   Flow#1: IPinIP with outer source as not "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
-        *   Flow#2: IPinIP with outer source as "222.222.222.222"
+        *   Flow#2: IPinIP with outer source as "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.

 *   IPv6inIP

-        *   Flow#1: IPv6inIP with outer source as not "222.222.222.222"
+        *   Flow#1: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
-        *   Flow#2: IPv6IP with outer source as "222.222.222.222"
+        *   Flow#2: IPv6IP with outer source as "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.

 *   Native IPv4

-        *   Flow#1: Native IPv4 flow with any source address
+        *   Flow#1: Native IPv4 flow with any source address and destination as the IPv4 address of the Directly connected ATE interface in the DEFAULT VRF.

 *   Native IPv6

-        *   Flow#1: Native IPv6 flow with any source address
+        *   Flow#1: Native IPv6 flow with any source address and destination as the IPv6 address of the Directly connected ATE interface in the DEFAULT VRF.